Today’s Reading: 2 Timothy 1

 100 PERSONAL WORDS:

 I can imagine Timothy there in Ephesus, standing under the shadow of that immense Temple of Diana, one of the Seven Ancient Wonders of the World, attempting to speak about Jesus with those who were entering or exiting the gigantic structure to give themselves to the goddess.
 I know that I would surely be in fervent prayer for boldness!

 I take encouragement from Timothy.
-From his first letter I learned that Timothy may have had stomach problems (1 Timothy 5:23).
+From the first letter I learned that Timothy may have had stomach problems (1 Timothy 5:23).
 Illness is a human problem we all face from time to time.
+I spent time in hospital this past week with a touch of pneumonia.
 To bolster my courage for today, I’ve read again 1 Timothy 6:12-16.
 I serve the One who is “the blessed and only Potentate, the King of kings and Lord of lords, who alone has immortality, dwelling in unapproachable light, whom no man has seen or can see, to whom be honour and everlasting power.
 Amen!”
 Almighty God has become One of us in the Person of Jesus!
 How amazing is that?

 Yours for sharing Jesus today and every day with those we meet,